Munoida/FNF-PsychEngine-Linux-Releases/README.md

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+This ONLY exists because ShadowMario does not include precompiled Linux releases.
+So I will be doing it for them incase if they decide to do it themself.
+Everything is unchanged.
+(Starting October 25th, 2022)

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.